rat10/nng/mappings.md

     sd:namedGraph [
         sd:name http://example.com/NamedGraph1 ;
         sd:entailmentRegime er:RDFS ;
-        sg:graphType sg:NamedGraph
+        nng:graphType nng:NamedGraph
     ] ;
     sd:namedGraph [
         sd:name http://example.com/NestedGraph1 ;
         sd:entailmentRegime er:RDFS ;
-        sg:graphType sg:NestedGraph
+        nng:graphType nng:NestedGraph
     ] .
 ```
-Note that specifying a graph to be of type `sg:NamedGraph` effectively amounts to stating that we can't say anything definite about its naming semantics.
+Note that specifying a graph to be of type `nng:NamedGraph` effectively amounts to stating that we can't say anything definite about its naming semantics.

 Having to explicitly specify the semantics of each graph is cumbersome.
 The SD vocabulary provides a property to define the default entailment regime for all named graphs in a dataset.
 We extend the vocabulary analogously by a property to define a default type for all graphs in a dataset: